 5. Using the bathroom

 It is true that "everyone poops," even astronauts.
 After hearing what the astronauts go through to eliminate waste on the ISS, we should all be thankful for our earthbound commodes.
 Again, gravity is our friend.
 In order for astronauts to relieve themselves, they have to strap down to a space toilet.
-For solids, the space toilet uses air to suck the waste down and into a holding tank where it is dehydrated and stored for later disposal.
-When it comes to number one, both women and men are able to urinate standing up, thanks to a tube system that takes care of business.
-Technology truly is a beautiful thing.
+When it comes to number one, both women and men are able to urinate standing up, thanks to a funnel and tube system that takes care of business.
+For solids, the space toilet uses air to suck the waste down into a small hole and into a holding tank where it is dehydrated and stored for later disposal.
+NASA astronaut Peggy Whitson told Business Insider, "Number two... is more challenging because you're trying to hit a pretty small target."

 So, those are some things you can and cannot do in space.
 As we continue our extraterrestrial adventures, our astronauts will encounter new challenges.
 As for us earthlings, we should be thankful, because one thing is for sure: gravity really does keep us down to Earth.